 Our effective tax rate is impacted by the volatility of our income before income taxes and permanent differences.
-The primary drivers of our permanent difference volatility in 2017 were the unrealized gain (loss) recorded for adjusting to fair value a derivative instrument where we issued 3.0 million stock appreciation rights to an affiliate of Searchlight and the costs related to the Transactions with Liberty.
+The primary drivers of our permanent difference volatility in 2017 were the unrealized gain (loss) recorded

-At March 31, 2017, we have income tax net operating loss carryforwards of \$280.4 million that will begin expiring in 2022 if not utilized, and alternative minimum tax credit carryforwards of \$1.7 million available to offset regular income taxes payable in future years.
+At June 30, 2017, we have income tax net operating loss carryforwards of \$307.1 million that will begin expiring in 2022 if not utilized, and alternative minimum tax credit carryforwards of \$1.7 million available to offset regular income taxes payable in future years.

-We have recorded deferred tax assets of \$115.3 million associated with income tax net operating losses that were generated from 2000 to 2015 and that expire from 2020 to 2035, respectively, and with charitable contributions that were converted to net operating losses in 2004 through 2007, 2013, and 2014 and that expire in 2024 through 2027, 2033, and 2034, respectively.
+We have recorded deferred tax assets of \$126.3 million associated with income tax net operating losses that were generated from 2000 to 2015 and that expire from 2020 to 2035, respectively.

 Tax benefits associated with recorded deferred tax assets are considered to be more likely than not realizable through future reversals of existing taxable temporary differences and future taxable income exclusive of reversing temporary differences and carryforwards.
 The amount of deferred tax assets considered realizable, however, could be reduced if estimates of future taxable income during the carryforward period are reduced which would result in additional income tax expense.
-We estimate that our effective annual income tax expense rate for financial statement purposes will be (539%) to (544%) in the year ending December 31, 2017.
+We estimate that our effective annual income tax expense rate for financial statement purposes will be (7%) to (12%) in the year ending December 31, 2017.